clsn/ExtFuse/README.md

 # Usage and Options

 ExtFs works like a normal FUSE module, taking mount options with "`-o`".
 You need to give it "`-o path=/path/to/root`" to tell it what tree to parse.
 You should use a fully-qualified path, or the symbolic links will be relative and will probably point to the wrong place.
 You can also specify "`dbfile=/path/DatabaseFile.db`" to move the database file from its default temporary file.
 This can be handy if you have a large archive that isn't changing much: you can build the database file once and save it, then use the dbfile option and the "`noscan`" option to tell it to use the database file as it is rather than actually walk the tree and rebuild it.
-You will also need to use the `noclean` option on the first mounting to tell ExtFs not to remove the database file when the extension file-system is unmounted.
+You will also need to use the `noclean` option when mounting to tell ExtFs not to remove the database file when the extension file-system is unmounted.

 If the `dbfile` option is set to a directory, ExtFs will (attempt to) create a temporary file in that directory.
 By default, it goes wherever passes for "temporary"; generally `/tmp`.